 Fundamental to the Company' investor relations program is the management of its continuous disclosure obligations which facilitates all shareholders having access to important Company information.
-In addition to lodging this information with the ASX, the Company uses its website to make available to shareholders information about the Company and its activities.
+In addition to lodging this information with the ASX, the Company uses its website, Twitter feeds and LinkedIn posts to make available to shareholders information about the Company and its activities.

 Shareholders can register with the Company to receive e-mail notifications when an announcement is made by the Company to the ASX, including the release of the Annual Report, half yearly reports and quarterly reports.
 Links are made available to the Company's website on which all information provided to the ASX is posted.
+Shareholders and other stakeholders can follow the Company on Twitter @CentaurusMetals or LinkedIn at Centaurus Metals.

-- 6.3 A listed entity should disclose the policies and processes it has in place to facilitate and encourage participation at meetings of shareholders - Notices of meeting sent to the Company' shareholders comply with the "Guidelines for Notices of Meeting" issued by the ASX in July 2014.
+6.3 A listed entity should disclose the policies and processes it has in place to facilitate and encourage participation at meetings of shareholders

+Notices of meeting sent to the Company' shareholders comply with the "Guidelines for Notices of Meeting" issued by the ASX in July 2014.

 The Chair also encourages shareholders at the meeting to ask questions and make comments about the Company' operations.
+The Company offers shareholders the opportunity to ask questions related to the business of shareholder meetings prior to the meeting.
 The Chair may respond directly to questions or at his discretion may refer a question to another Director, the Managing Director or a senior executive.

-- 6.4 A listed entity should ensure that all substantive resolutions at a meeting of security holders are decided by a poll rather than by a show of hands. - The Company's has adopted the processes required by ASX Guidance Note 35 which stipulate that all Listing Rule resolutions be decided by a poll.
-The Company has extended the conduct of a poll to all resolutions proposed at shareholder meetings. - 6.5 A listed entity should give shareholders the option to receive communications from, and send communications to, the entity and its share registry electronically
+6.4 A listed entity should ensure that all substantive resolutions at a meeting of security holders are decided by a poll rather than by a show of hands.

+The Company's has adopted the processes required by ASX Guidance Note 35 which stipulate that all Listing Rule resolutions be decided by a poll.
+The Company has extended the conduct of a poll to all resolutions proposed at shareholder meetings.

+6.5 A listed entity should give shareholders the option to receive communications from, and send communications to, the entity and its share registry electronically